The innovation team at SC Johnson wanted foresight into bathroom cleaning. Sense Worldwide would take them to the extremes to find it.

-To find a fresh perspective we needed to tap into extreme users; those giving cleaning the thought it needed to find improves.
-This led us to collaborate with homeowners living with OCD (Obsessive Compulsive Disorder).
-These collaborators were so interested in the minutiae of cleaning, they were willing to go into details that most people would rather not think about.
+During the discovery phase, we observed one collaborator who was living with OCD (Obsessive Compulsive Disorder).
+They were interested in the minutiae of cleaning and were willing to go into details most people would rather not think about.

 Everyone is referring to the Sense Worldwide work as gold standard.